Dust Budget Crisis in Little Red Dots: Results

-Here, we systematically investigate how the upper limit on $A_V$ depends on the dust distribution, $n_0$ and $\gamma$, considering both the SMC and Orion Nebula extinction laws.
+Here, we systematically investigate how the upper limit on $A_V$ depends on the dust distribution parameters, $n_0$ and $\gamma$, considering both the SMC and Orion Nebula extinction laws.
 The observational constraints are taken from JWST/MIRI, Herschel/PACS, and ALMA data for A2744-45924 \citep{Labbe_2024_MostBrightLRD,Setton_2025b}.
-Figure~\ref{fig:paras_survey} summarizes the distribution maximum allowed $A_V$ for each combination of $(n_0, \gamma)$.
-The star symbols correspond to the parameter sets for the four models shown in the right panel of Figure~\ref{fig:SED with Different Av}.
-We overlay curves (white dashed) indicating constant dust masses estimated with the density distribution parameters ($\gamma,n_0$) and the associated $A_V$ upper limit.
+Figure~\ref{fig:paras_survey} summarizes the maximum allowed $A_V$ for each combination of $(\gamma, n_0)$.
+The star symbols mark the parameter sets corresponding to the four models shown in the right panel of Figure~\ref{fig:SED with Different Av}.
+We also overlay contours (white dashed) of constant dust mass, estimated from the density distribution parameters ($\gamma,n_0$) and the associated $A_V$ upper limit.

 The left panel of Figure~\ref{fig:paras_survey} shows the $A_V$ upper limits derived using the SMC extinction law.
 The allowed values of $A_V$ vary significantly across the parameter space.
 In the upper-left region, characterized by high $n_0$ and low $\gamma$, the $A_V$ constraint is primarily given by MIRI observations and becomes tighter, as these models produce strong NIR/MIR emission from warm dust $T_{\rm dust}\gtrsim 200~\K$ and exceed the observed fluxes unless $A_V$ is sufficiently low.
 In contrast, in the lower-right region, low $n_0$ and high $\gamma$, the constraint is dominated by ALMA non-detections, since these models yield significant FIR emission from colder dust ($T_{\rm dust}\gtrsim 30~\K$).
 The black solid line marks the boundary separating the MIRI- and ALMA-constrained regimes.
 The right-hand side of the red curve (i.e., steeper profiles with lower $n_0$) indicates the region where the dust distribution is far extended to $r_{\rm out}\geq 10$ kpc to achieve sufficient column density.
 We rule out the domain as unphysical configurations.
-For the SMC opacity model, the least restrictive constraint appears at $(\gamma, n_0) \approx (0, 10~\cc)$, where the upper limit reaches $A_V\simeq 1~{\rm mag}$.
+For the SMC opacity model, the least restrictive constraint appears at $(\gamma, n_0) \approx (0, 10~\cc)$, where the upper limit reaches $\AVlim \simeq 1.07~{\rm mag}$.

 The right panel of Figure~\ref{fig:paras_survey} presents the results assuming the Orion Nebula extinction law.
 A key difference from the SMC case is that the Orion extinction law generally yields a higher $A_V$ upper limit, reaching up to $\simeq 2~{\rm mag}$ around $(\gamma, n_0) \approx (0, 30~\cc)$.
 This difference is primarily because the Orion extinction curve is significantly flatter in the UV range (see Figure~\ref{fig:opacities}).
 As a result, for a given $A_V$, the de-reddened intrinsic AGN spectrum is less luminous in the UV, leading to weaker reprocessed IR emission.
 Therefore, a higher $A_V$ value is allowed without reprocessed IR fluxes exceeding the observed fluxes.